Don’t Let It Get You Down

 “If you put a wig on her she’s ho-hum.”
 And we found our stride, so I kept flipping through In Style and we talked about who looked good and who looked bad.

-At the magazine’s last page, I was grinning, happy as you can be only after talking girly shop with a gay guy in a good mood.
+At the magazine’s last page, I was happy.
 Smiling, I set the magazine on the counter and tapped the New York Times icon on my phone.
 Cleveland Officer Will Not Face Charges In Tamir Rice Shooting Death.
 It was December 28, 2015.
 A few days after Christmas, where my daughter had opened her first present, sitting rockily on the floor of our cramped, expensive apartment.
 A few days before New Year’s, when my husband and I would be asleep early, never sipping the cold sparkling cider we had.

 A year before, the boy was playing.
 I can see him in black, gray, and white, like a negative.
 Cudell Park.
 It’s probably fake, but you know what, he’s scaring the [expletive] out of me.
 A wooden gazebo, picnic tables, and snow on grass.
 An old-style cop car, not the ritzy Chargers they drive in Detroit, fast, slamming to a stop.
 The muscles in that white arm lifting the officer’s gun.
 Two seconds.